427th Special Operations Squadron: China-Burma-India Theater

 From this point on, Japanese night flying nearly ceased.
 The 427th flew more and more night intruder missions.
 It modified its aircraft to carry a three-tube bazooka-type rocket launcher under each wing.
 With its rocket-carrying P-61s, it operated against Japanese forces from its bases at Myitkyina in Burma as well as Kunming in China.
 427th intruder missions started on 22 February with a sweep of the road network south of Lashio, Burma.
 The squadron flew seven night intruder sorties that month.
-In mid-March, day and night offensive reconnaissance missions covering Pangkeyhtu/Loi-lem/Ho-pong/Namsang road network.
+In mid-March, day and night offensive reconnaissance missions covered Pangkeyhtu/Loi-lem/Ho-pong/Namsang road network.
 Thirty-three-day and night patrols were accomplished that month.
 Missions planned to originate from Kunming and Chihkiang Airfield were curtailed in April because of a shortage of fuel.

 Squadron headquarters moved from Burma to Kisselbarri, near Dinjan, India, in late May.
 The detachment at Kunming China remained there, operating elements from Dinjan Airfield, India; Chengkung Airfield and Nanning Airport in China until the war's end.
 Activity increased in July, with the squadron claiming 155 sampans destroyed and fifty-two damaged in addition to numerous warehouses, barges, trains and trucks destroyed.
 Besides flying day and night intruder sorties, two special medical supply airdrop sorties were flown in a Vultee BT-13 Valiant aircraft.

 On 13 August 1945, the 427th was ordered to move to Liuchow Airfield, China.
 The air echelon flew there immediately while the ground echelon began the movement by road.
 With the war over, the air echelon was ordered to fly to Yangkai Airfield, China, to turn in their aircraft for 'pickling' (preparation for storage) and start processing home.
-All aircraft were turned in at Yangkai on 29 August.
+All aircraft were turned in at Yangkai, on 29 August.
 The 427th Night Fighter Squadron was inactivated on 13 October 1945.